Uri is a village in Sardinia famous for its excellent food products and signs of ancient history. Let's discover the land of artichokes and oil.

 Situated between Alghero and Sassari, in the north-west part of Sardinia, Uri is a small village in the hills near lake Cuga.
 The village and its ancient nuragic complexes take the visitor back to the origins of the North of the island.
 Exploring the surroundings, walking through history and taking part in its popular festivals as the Artichoke Festival is the best way to get to the heart of the folklore and tradition of this town.

-Uri is famous for its good wine, the excellent oil and especially for artichokes, a product of excellence, to which is dedicated the Artichoke Festival, one of the main events of the area.
+Uri is famous for its good wine, the excellent oil and especially for artichokes, a product of excellence to which is dedicated one of the main events of the territory: the Uri Artichoke Festival.

 In addition to strong gastronomic traditions, as in many Sardinian villages, there is typical dress.
 Uri's dress is one of the most beautiful on the island.

 But the beauty of this place is also in its history that peeps out from the Nuraghi (high stone structures of conical shape) and the beautiful monuments that decorate the historic centre.
 A village and a territory to discover and experience!

 The Sardinian Spiny Artichoke and the Uri Artichoke Festival

 Let's start with one of the most important events in the entire region, which attracts many tourists and visitors to the Sardinian village of Uri every year: the summer Artichoke Festival.
 The absolute star of the festival is him: his majesty, the spiny Sardinian artichoke, tasty and fleshy.